 Another way to enjoy this recreational area is to go on the 2-mile out-and-back trail, Stud Creek Trail.
 The route features stunning river and canyon views.
 This trail is relatively easy with slight elevation, making it ideal for different skill levels.

-From spectacular mountain peaks and remote wilderness for horse riding or hiking to diverse wildlife, Hells Canyon National Recreation Area offers something for everyone.
 Additionally, don’t skip visiting Kirkwood Historic Ranch on the Snake River if you’re a history buff.
 Accessible by boat or a 6-mile hike, the ranch offers a taste of ranch life in the 1930s.

 You can also enjoy helicopter and jet boat tours in the region.
 Book a jet boat tour and be ready to experience the jaw-dropping scenery, the water rapids on the Snake River, and the deepest depths of the canyon.